pyqtgraph/pyqtgraph/doc/source/config_options.rst

 background         See :func:`mkColor` 'k'                Default background for :class:`GraphicsView`. antialias          bool                False              Enabling antialiasing causes lines to be drawn with
-                                                          smooth edges at the cost of reduced performance. imageAxisOrder     str                 'legacy'           For 'row-major', image data is expected in the standard row-major (row, col) order.
+                                                          smooth edges at the cost of reduced performance. imageAxisOrder     str                 'col-major'        For 'row-major', image data is expected in the standard row-major (row, col) order.
 For 'col-major', image data is expected in reversed column-major (col, row) order.
                                                           The default is 'col-major' for backward compatibility, but this may